 He loves to promote New Zealand and its food to the rest of the world and he’s been a culinary ambassador for New Zealand Trade & Enterprise since 2003.
 In 2012 he was made a Member of the New Zealand Order of Merit for his services as a chef.
 In 2016, Al became an Ambassador for Garden To Table, a programme that aims to change the way children approach and think about food by getting their hands dirty and learning how to grow, harvest, prepare and share fresh, seasonal food.

-Al spends his time outside of work with his wife Lizzie and two girls, Alice and Connie, walking his dogs, and fishing from his ‘new’ old boat, Nautilus.
+Al spends his time outside of work with his two girls, Alice and Connie, walking his dogs, and fishing from his ‘new’ old boat, Nautilus.